DanielBradford/bamboo-fitness/README.md

         * The completion and sending of this form opens a channel of contact between the user and the gym.
     * **What we do Feature** - This informs the user of the services provided by the gym.
     * **What We Offer Feature** - This educates the user about the charitable USP of their (potential) membership and links to https://friendsoftheearth.uk/, RSPB: https://www.rspb.org.uk/ and WWF: https://www.wwf.org.uk/
     * **Membership Medals** - These display the 3 options of membership and details of what is included e.g price.
+When clicked they open the enquiry form modal.
 * ### **Classes Page Features**
     * **Class Timetable Button** - This opens up the class timetable in pop-up window (via a Modal) and displays the class schedule.
 This can also be downloaded and will open in a new tab.
     * **QR-CODE Feature** - This feature allows users of a desktop/laptop to scan the code with their mobile to get directed to the class-timetable as a PDF.